kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 - Update the CSI Driver deployment manifest with the HostProcess container fields in the `PodSpec`.
 - Run the e2e tests.

+When the CSI Driver is upgraded to the next minor version it'd include the imported CSI Proxy library.

 ### Version Skew Strategy

 <!--